-2. Police Station 40 - Waterdown June 11, 2020 Item 5.5 PSB 20-052 analyze the annual operating budget impact for Station 40 and report back to the Board for review and approval.
+2. Police Station 40 - Waterdown June 11, 2020 Item 5.5 PSB 20-052 That the Hamilton Police Service (HPS) review and analyze the annual operating budget impact for Station 40 and report back to the Board for review and approval.
 Q1 2021 July 23, 2020 That the expected completion date of this Outstanding Issues Item be amended to Q1 of 2021.
-Indonesia Deview of Sept 3, 2020 Item 5.1 Steering Committee on Pride Recommendations, led by the Deputies and CAO, are to review the Sep 2021 3.
-Independent Review of Hamilton Pride 2019 - implementation framework of the 38 recommendations identified during the independent Mar 2022 Recommendations review of Hamilton Pride 2019 and report back to the Board on its progress.
-Sept 2022 4.
+Independent Review of Sept 3, 2020 Item 5.1 Steering Committee on Pride Recommendations, led by the Deputies and CAO, are to review the Sep 2021 3.
+Hamilton Pride 2019 - Recommendations implementation framework of the 38 recommendations identified during the independent review of Hamilton Pride 2019 and report back to the Mar 2022 Sept 2022 Board on its progress. • 4.
 Deputation from David Broom with regards to Care and Deaths in Long Term Care and Retirement Homes May 21, 2021 Item 2.1 That the Board receive the deputation as information; And that the Chief report back to the Board at a future meeting to provide more fulsome comments on Care and Deaths in Long Term Care and Retirement Homes.
 TBD 5.
 Correspondence from the City of Hamilton dated April 20, 2021 with regards to Bill 148, Doored But Not Ignored Act, 2019 May 21, 2021 Item 5.1 That the Board refer correspondence from the City of Hamilton dated April 20, 2021 with regards to Bill 148, Doored But Not Ignored Act, 2019 to the Chief of Police; and That the Chief of Police provide a report back to the Board after public consultation on this matter.
 TBD